dinayrore/Oot_database/README.md

 # OoT (Ocarina of Time) Database

 The program entitled 'sql_search_engine.rb' is a postgresql database program for the hero of time based on the Nintendo series game "The Legend of Zelda: Ocarina of Time."

 While the functionality of this application is still in the works, the idea behind this assignment was to allow users to create a database from within the main application file ('sql_search_engine.rb') and pass through options utilizing option parser to seed data into the database.

 The ultimate goal behind this assignment and similar repositories that followed (zelda_database, zelda_api) is to created the ultimate Zelda API!
 If you are interested in contributing to this project and further collaboration towards the complete development of a Zelda API, please contact me, fork this repository and/or make a pull request.
-Happy coding!

 ## Getting Started